 The change to remote work has forced Information Technology (IT) teams to quickly and efficiently serve their customers.
-Due to this, many people talk about using ITSM processes or ITIL strategies to help their teams.
-But what does this mean?
-Are they the same?
-Or completely different?
-What does an IT team implementing these practices look like?
-To understand this, we first have to understand ITSM and ITIL.
+Due to this change, many people talk about using ITSM processes or ITIL strategies to help their teams.

 What is ITSM?

 Atlassian defines Information Technology Service Management (ITSM) as a way IT teams manage the end-to-end delivery of IT services to customers.
 This includes a defined set of processes to design, create, deliver, and support IT services.

 I think of ITSM simply as a set of tools you can use to improve your IT team.
 Just like you would use a handsaw to cut a piece of wood or a screwdriver and a screw to connect two pieces of wood together, you have to think about what you would like to accomplish with your IT team and which tool would be best for the job.

 ITSM processes focus on your customers' needs and services rather than the IT systems behind the scenes.
 These processes, when implemented properly, can help cross-department collaboration, increase control and governance, deliver and maximize asset efficiency, provide better and quicker customer support, and reduce costs across the organization.
 Just look at how this global leader in electronic payments saved $4 million by implementing ITSM best practices.

 What are some of these magical processes?
 Glad you asked!

 Service Request Management